GOP candidate charged with misdemeanor assault of reporter | New Country 923

 “Get the hell out of here,” Gianforte says.

-The Sheriff’s office said that Gianforte was cited Wednesday night.
-He has until June 7 to appear in court on the charge.

 The incident is a last-minute curveball in Thursday’s race, which was partly seen as a referendum on Donald Trump’s presidency.
-The majority of voters were expected to have already cast ballots through early voting, and it was unclear how much of an effect it may have.
+The majority of voters were expected to have already cast ballots through early voting, and it was unclear how much of an effect the assault charge would have on the election results.

 Gianforte and Democrat Rob Quist, who declined to comment, are seeking to fill the state’s seat in the U.S. House left vacant when Ryan Zinke resigned to join Trump’s Cabinet as secretary of the Interior Department.

+Hours before Wednesday’s assault, the Gianforte campaign sent out a last-minute fundraising appeal to its supporters, saying the outcome “will determine whether we pass Donald Trump’s America First agenda or if the fake news media and the national Democrats will win, keeping Obama’s reckless policies in place.”

+Democrats were hoping an upset would send a message to the GOP that Trump’s souring approval ratings could damage their political fortunes even in deep red states.

-The Democratic Congressional Campaign Committee announced that it would launch as many Facebook ads as possible about the incident, targeting Montana Democratic voters who might not otherwise vote Thursday.
-The Committee also said Gianforte must quit the race and the Republican Party should publicly denounce him.
+The Democratic Congressional Campaign Committee announced that it would launch as many Facebook ads as possible about the assault, targeting Montana Democrats who might not otherwise vote Thursday.
+The Committee called for Gianforte to quit the race and for the Republican Party to denounce him publicly.

 Requests for comment went unanswered Wednesday night from House Speaker Paul Ryan and the National Republican Congressional Committee.